 The art of successful self-management is the ability of each individual to reflect on their own internal processes.
 Social and emotional intelligence and ownership of one’s beliefs and behaviours are key elements of self-awareness, the development of which can create trusting and healthy relationships between leaders and staff as well as between team members.

-Each one of these components is a continued learning and growth pathway for individuals, and requires consistent effort in order to gain better management of oneself.
+Each one of these components is a continuous learning and growth pathway for individuals and requires consistent effort in order to gain better management of oneself.
 As a leader in this process, there are a lot of benefits to you knowing yourself better and providing a pathway for the rest to follow.

 If a leader is triggered emotionally or socially, they will be unable to manage the other individual from a healthy and objective viewpoint.
 Therefore, in order for individuals to become empowered to self-manage, they will need the support of a self-aware role model.
 The leader in this scenario has to be attuned to their internal world, aware of their own responses, and willing to take responsibility for their emotions and actions so that their staff respect and follow them based on influence instead of authority.